Skip to content

 Welcome to Google Search Console

-• There are multiple ways you can validate your publication.
-The easiest way to validate is to use the meta tag but any way should work.
+There are multiple ways to validate your publication.
+The easiest is to use the meta tag, but any method should work.

 Verify Ownership HTML Tag

-• Google Cloud project ID: enter the same project ID you are using for Sign In With Google on your site
+• Google Cloud project ID: the same project ID you use for Sign In With Google on your site

-• OAuth Client ID: choose the OAuth Client ID that you are using for Sign In With Google on your site
+• OAuth Client ID: the same OAuth Client ID you use for Sign In With Google on your site

 • Entitlements verification URL: {apiOrigin}/sales/public/v1/swg/entitlements

-• Android Package: Select package in the drop down
+• Android Package: select your package in the dropdown

 • Privacy policy URL: from your website

-• Term of Service URL: from your website
+• Terms of Service URL: from your website

 • Cookie policy: from your website